nsidc/puppet-nunaliit/README.md

 This sets up basic auth using NGINX.
 Requires a password file in /files/htpasswd of the project depending on puppet-nunaliit.
 Set to true to enable, any other value or not set to disable

+### nunaliit::nunaliit_script:
+Override the nunaliit_script filename.
+If installing older versions of nunaliit (pre-2.2.9) set this to `nunaliit.sh`.
+For 2.2.9 and newer this value should not be set, it will be correctly generated.

+### nunaliit::pkg_prefix:
+Override the expected tarball package prefix.
+If installing older versions of nunaliit (pre-2.2.9) set this to `nunaliit2-couch-sdk-`.
+For 2.2.9 and newer this value should not be set, it will be correctly generated.

 ---
 ### nunaliit::install
 This defined type downloads and unpacks the specified version of nunaliit into /opt